marcopennekamp/lore/specification/expressions.md

 end
 ```

-Lore's semantics would not be well defined if we allowed such constellations.
 Returns may be placed in the following kinds of expressions, provided the expression itself occurs in a permissible context:

-- **Blocks.**
+- **Blocks**
-- **Variable declarations and assignments:** The right-hand side may contain returns.
+- **Variable declarations and assignments:** The right-hand value expression may contain returns.
 - **`if` and `cond` expressions:** The conditions may *not* contain returns, but the bodies may.
 - **`while` and `for` expressions:** The conditions/extractors may *not* contain returns, but the bodies may.

-Anonymous function bodies may also not contain return expressions at this time.
-The goal is to implement non-local returns.
+Anonymous function bodies may also not contain return expressions at this time, as the goal is to implement non-local returns.
 Allowing local returns now and changing their semantics later would break existing Lore code, so we are disallowing any returns inside anonymous functions.

 ### Blocks

-A **block** is a sequence of expressions, the last of which is what the block evaluates to. *Blocks are expressions*.
-You can write code like this:
+A **block** is a sequence of expressions.
+Blocks are expressions, as they evaluate to the value of their last expression.
+For example:

 ```
 let result = do